-The city of Liverpool is located in Merseyside, England and is highly famed due to its world wide renowned football teams, a buzzing nightlife and The Beatles.
+The city of Liverpool is located in Merseyside, England, and is highly famed due to its worldwide renowned football teams, a buzzing nightlife, and The Beatles.
 Liverpool is one of the most vibrant cities in England and has a great cultural heritage.
-In fact, the city was in 2008 given the award of the European Capital of Culture and since 2004, the popular Pier Head Waterfront was named a UNESCO World Heritage Site.
-Royal Liverpool Philharmonic Orchestra has its home in Liverpool and the city is also the birthplace of many popular musicians like Gerry and the Pacemakers, The Beatles, Echo and the Bunnymen and Frankie among others.
+The city was in 2008 given the award of the European Capital of Culture and since 2004, the popular Pier Head Waterfront was named a UNESCO World Heritage Site.
+Royal Liverpool Philharmonic Orchestra has its home in Liverpool and the city is also the birthplace of many popular musicians like Gerry and the Pacemakers, The Beatles, Echo and the Bunnymen, and Frankie among others.

-The city is also renowned for being home to largest national museum outside London and there is turbulent and fascinating history that tourists can learn being one of the greatest world maritime centers.
+The city is also renowned for being home to the largest national museum outside London and there is a turbulent and fascinating history that tourists can learn to be one of the greatest world maritime centers.
 The oldest Chinatown in Europe is also in Liverpool and the popular Grand National Horse Race is usually hosted in the city outskirts.
-Everton and Liverpool association football clubs are also based in Liverpool and are among the top most successful football clubs in Britain.
+Everton and Liverpool association football clubs are also based in Liverpool and are among the topmost successful football clubs in Britain.

-St. George’s Hall is a Greco- Roman styled building that was built long ago by the city’s wealthy merchants.
-Arguably, this is the finest and most famous neo- classical building that you can find in Western Europe.
-The World Museum Liverpool is one of the finest buildings in the city and definitely worthy a visit.
+St. George’s Hall is a Greco- Roman style building that was built long ago by the city’s wealthy merchants.
+Arguably, this is the finest and most famous neoclassical building that you can find in Western Europe.
+The World Museum Liverpool is one of the finest buildings in the city and worth a visit.
 Here, you will find excellent collections of the British rocketry exhibitions and Egyptology.
-Other great architectural buildings in the city include Liverpool Central Library, Walker Art Gallery, The Bluecoat, Albert Dock, Merseyside Maritime Museum, International Slavery Museum and The Beatles Story among others.
+Other great architectural buildings in the city include Liverpool Central Library, Walker Art Gallery, The Bluecoat, Albert Dock, Merseyside Maritime Museum, International Slavery Museum, and The Beatles Story among others.

 Liverpool is also a home of comedy and comedy nights are usually held at Baby Blue on both Friday and Saturday.
 If you also need to laugh more, make a point of trying the Rawhide at Royal Court Theatre where the best national and regional comedy talents are showcased.
 The famous Liverpool Comedy Festival is held annually in June or July and a great event that you shouldn’t miss is the Drink up Stand up event which has become a legend in the city.